smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   Substitute before hitting, they always crit (although their base power has been adjusted accordingly), they have perfect accuracy, and one other change depending on the move:
-  - SolarBeam: heal 33% on the charge turn, 60 bp
+  - SolarBeam: heal 50% on the charge turn, 60 bp
   - Razor Wind: 100% confusion, 40 bp
-  - Skull Bash: +1 Def, +1 SpD on the charge turn, 50 bp
+  - Skull Bash: +1 Def, +1 SpD, +1 accuracy on the charge turn, 50 bp
   - Sky Attack: 100% -1 Def, 70 bp
   - Freeze Shock: 100% paralysis, 70 bp
   - Ice Burn: 100% burn, 70 bp